EmilioRas/seque/README.md

 [arg2] is the path of your working dir (where you have your jar (seque) .
 It's root for your [arg1] folder for your midi files)

-[arg3] (optional). use NO-SRV to no show gui interface. for example in ssh connection to other device.
+[arg3] use NO-SRV to no show gui interface. for example in ssh connection to other device.
 Instead if you use GUI Seque can show its gui.
 .
 In order to nothing in arg3 Seque shell work in command line.
+Use "none" if you have no (optional) and you have no gui interface type or doubts on gui.

+[arg4] (optional) "target,source" allow seque to listen on tagert input devices or listen on source output devices

+[arg5] (optional) channel audio number

+[arg6] (optional) boolean flag

+[arg7] (optional) package name of equalizer

 ###Quit
 type 'q' to exit, 's' to stop sequencer, 'r' to restart sequencer